whit3rabbit0/project_astro/README.md

-# Kali Linux Tools MCP Server
+# MCP Server for Breaking Shyet

 A Model Context Protocol (MCP) server that connects Claude for Desktop with Kali Linux security tools, enabling AI-assisted penetration testing for HackTheBox machines.